Emergent Topology of Optimal Networks for Synchrony: Results

-The network structures described above prove to be remarkably general and amenable to detailed analytical characterization.
+The four structural patterns described above prove to be amenable to detailed analytical characterization.
 Consider a node with intrinsic frequency $\omega$, and let $\nu(\omega)$ denote the mean frequency of its neighbors.
-The consistently observed strong monophily implies that the neighbors frequency distribution has very narrow standard deviation, that is, $\omega$ only connects to nodes with frequencies very close to the pairing function $\nu(\omega)$.
+The consistently observed strong monophily means that the neighbors' frequency distribution has a narrow standard deviation: $\omega$ effectively only connects to nodes with frequencies very close to $\nu(\omega)$.
 We propose a general ansatz for the adjacency matrix that captures this property.
-By invoking symmetry and antisymmetry constraints, and applying algebraic and asymptotic analysis (see Methods), we derive a compact expression for the form of the pairing function:
+By invoking symmetry and antisymmetry constraints, and applying algebraic and asymptotic analysis (see Methods), we derive a compact condition for the form of the pairing function:

-The first condition, Eq.~\eqref{bipartite}, enforces sign-segregated bipartite connectivity—a structural feature long recognized as beneficial, but whose importance we establish analytically.
+The first condition, Eq.~\eqref{bipartite}, enforces sign-segregated bipartite connectivity, a structural feature long recognized as beneficial, but whose importance we establish here analytically.

+The second condition, Eq.~\eqref{curve_eq}, is a nonlinear differential equation that enforces a self-consistent stationary balance between each oscillator’s intrinsic frequency and the coupling terms from its neighbors, such that mutual interactions are exactly counterbalanced.

+Equation~\eqref{curve_eq} enforces this balance for an infinitesimal band of frequencies $d\omega$ around $\omega$, and their paired counterparts $d\nu(\omega)$ around $\nu(\omega)$.
+Each side of Eq.~\eqref{curve_eq} reflects the total coupling influence that the network must supply to hold that infinitesimal band in equilibrium, where $g(\omega)d\omega$ describes the number of such oscillators, and $\omega$ gives the tendency of each one to drift away from the locked state.
+The sign term comes from the fact that $\nu(\omega)$ could be either an increasing or a decreasing function.